-Project name: Building a Consensus to Protect the Sumatran tiger in the Bengkulu area of Kerinci Seblat National Park
+Project name: Protecting the Sumatran tiger in Bengkulu area of Kerinci Seblat National Park

-Goal: To reduce the poaching threat to Sumatran tiger in the National Park and adjacent forests through building strong practical collaborations between local and national government, religious leaders, educators and forest-edge communities.
+Goal: To reduce the poaching threat to Sumatran tiger in the National Park and adjacent forests by building strong practical collaborations between local and national government, religious leaders, educators and forest-edge communities.

-Objective 2: Strengthen protection and conservation of Sumatran tiger in the south of Kerinci Seblat National Park area through support for Rapid Response Unit SMART forest patrols, managing community information networks and wildlife crime investigations.
+Objective 2: Maintain action to protect and conserve wild Sumatran tigers in the far south of Kerinci Seblat National Park area through rapid response unit SMART forest patrols, managing community information networks, investigation and wildlife crime law enforcement.

 Background: Kerinci Seblat National Park (TNKS) covers an area of 1.386 hectares in the provinces of West Sumatra, Jambi, South Sumatra and Bengkulu and is recognised as a globally important site for the conservation of Sumatran tigers.

-Unfortunately, although a protected species under Indonesian law for more than 40 years, Sumatran tiger in Kerinci Seblat continue to be threatened by poaching which has escalated dramatically in recent years due to demand from illegal wildlife traders.
-Because of the size of the national park, many areas do not receive a routine patrol focus and information networks to support intelligence-driven patrols are lacking while the national park’s ranger division is very understaffed.
-Consequently, tigers in some areas of the national park are very vulnerable to poaching.
+Unfortunately, although a protected species under Indonesian law for more than 40 years, the Sumatran tiger in Bengkulu continues to be threatened by poaching.
+Because of the size of the national park, many areas still do not receive a routine patrol focus by the understaffed national park’s rangers.

-This problem is being addressed by the Lingkar Institute under this project in a strategically important district in the south-west of the national park in Bengkulu province where three tigers are known to have died in snares in 2015.
+Since 2013, this problem is being addressed by Lingkar Inisiatif Indonesia in a strategically important Bengkulu province, in the south-west of the national park.

-The Bengkulu provincial and Lebong district chapters of the Indonesian Council of Muslim Scholars (MUI) will take a leading role in this project and work with Lingkar and other partners to build community support for tiger conservation using Islamic perspectives in an area where the local community is overwhelmingly of the Muslim faith.
+The Bengkulu provincial and Lebong district chapters of the Indonesian Council of Muslim Scholars (MUI) take an important role in this project and works with Lingkar Inisiatif and other partners to build community support for tiger conservation using Islamic perspectives in an area where the local community is overwhelmingly of the Muslim faith.